TheTexta/obsidian-main/Economics/Allocative Efficiency.md

 Production of the combination of goods and services that provides the most net benefit to society.
+Correct and efficient allocation of the resources, right people getting the right things.